giflw/datacrow/readme/datacrow/readme.txt

 * Internal help system (F1).
 * Nice looking and easy to use UI.
 * Loan administration.
-* Optional web module (multi user / remote interface).
+* Optional web module (multiple users / remote interface).
 * Create your own modules or modify existing modules.
 * Advanced user configuration (access rights + field access).
 * Rename your files based on the information of Data Crow.